 - PROMISED.
 “Howbeit when …” The sending of the Holy Spirit wasn’t an afterthought in the mind of the Father.

-- POURED OUT. “… is come …” The prophet Joel foretold that God would pout out of His Spirit upon all flesh.
+- POURED OUT. “… is come …” The prophet Joel foretold that God would pour out of His Spirit upon all flesh.

 - PURPOSED.
 The Holy Spirit wasn’t sent to the world to enjoy a vacation.
 Read the verse and notice that Jesus used auxiliary verbs (used to help the main verb to describe action … is, will, shall) six times to emphasize that the Holy Spirit would be active in our lives.